As an Amazon Associate I earn from qualifying purchases.

 After that, the DNS will become active and you can see its status in the notification panel.
 To stop this connection you can tap on Stop and it will become inactive.
-It will also show for how long the DNS addresses are connected for.
+It will also show how long the DNS addresses are connected.
 If you want, you can make any of the inputted DNS as your default DNS address.

 Other than the option of changing the DNS for any desired networks, this app has a little more to offer.
 It will show you the current networks DNS servers that you can use and let you look Up for other websites and their DNS.
 It also has a button to disable all the functionality of this app which can be enabled anytime or once the device is rebooted.